cjohansen/cjohansen-no/resources/md/a-better-playlist-shuffle-with-golang.md

 Let's have a go at this using, ehm, [Go](https://golang.org/).

 **Disclaimer:** I used this task to learn Go.
 Perhaps unsurprisingly, this sort of data processing isn't really Go's strongest suit.
-I'll follow up with a post solving this in a functional language at a later point.
+Feel free to see the companion post on [processing Data With Clojure and Go](/processing-data-with-clojure-and-golang) for an implementation in a dynamic functional langugage.

 **Disclaimer 2:** Go code should be indented with tabs.
 For presentational reasons, I've used spaces in the listings here, meaning you can't expect to